jEnbuska/none-dux/README.md

 const validator = {
   ...isRequired.strict,  // !
 Use destructed when you have Objects shape spesification
   todosByUser: {
-    ...isRequired,           // Not null not undefined
+    ...isRequired,           // Not null nor undefined
     [any]: {                              // byUserIds
       [any]: {
         ...strict,                 // byTodoIds.  'strict' console errors when values outside of spec are added